-Although it may seem that the answer to such a simple question might really mean very little, the extent of it's meaning is sometimes surprising.
+Although it may seem that the answer to such a simple question might really mean very little, the extent of its meaning is sometimes surprising.
 In one study, feeling you were unhealthy actually increased your risk of dying a little more than even having a chronic disease.
-A different study found that hose who said their health was poor were more likely to develop a chronic disease in the future.
+Another study found those who said their health was poor were more likely to develop a chronic disease in the future.

-The best way to feel that you're in good physical health is to undertake healthy behaviors.
+The best way to feel that you’re in good physical health is to undertake healthy behaviors.
 In studies of people with and without SCI, people who felt healthy were more likely to have healthy behaviors.
 SCI survivors who feel healthy use less alcohol.
-They don't smoke.
-In fact, those who do smoke are almost twice as likely to say they are unhealthy than those who don't smoke.
-While our particular study did not find a difference in self-rated health between SCI survivors with fitness programs and those without, other studies of people with and without disabilities have found that people who are more fit also feel more healthy.
+They don’t smoke.
+In fact, those who do smoke are almost twice as likely to say they are unhealthy than those who don’t smoke.
+Our own study did not find a difference in self-rated health between SCI survivors with fitness programs and those without.
+However, other studies of people with and without disabilities have found that people who are more fit also feel healthier.

 Feeling healthy is a very personal thing.
-For example, one study of women in Australia found that women of different ages looked to different things to evaluate their health.
-For the young, it was things like fitness, while the older women tended to look more to purely physical functioning of the body.
-A different study of men with SCI - a study not specifically about general health - found that there was a tendency for people to value what they are physically capable of doing.
+For example, one study in Australia found that women of different ages looked to different things to evaluate their health.
+For the young, it was things like fitness and vitality, while the older women tended to consider functioning of the body.
+Another study of men with SCI – a study not specifically about general health – found that there was a tendency for people to value what they are physically capable of doing.

-Step 2: Find out what things can cause you to have or lose what's most important to feeling healthy.
+Step 2: Find out what things can cause you to have or lose what’s most important to feeling healthy.
 If feeling chipper every day is important, find out how to deal with or avoid depression.
-If being athletic is important, do what you can to keep your joints healthy and pain free.
-Don't be afraid to ask for advice.
-No matter how much money your doctor makes from your visits, be assured that all doctors would rather have you feeling healthy than not.
+If being athletic is important, do what you can to keep your joints healthy and pain-free.
+Don’t be afraid to ask for advice.
+Be assured that all doctors would rather have you feeling healthy than not.

 Step 3: Once you’ve got a plan, act on it.
 You’ve already figured out what matters and how to get it.
 Now it’s time to make it work.
 The important part here is to make sure that you’re not forgetting something or doing something that, in the end, is going to make you feel worse.
 If you’ve done everything you can to feel athletic, make sure you play sports safely, so that joint pain or heart problems don’t take away everything you’ve worked for.
 Remember, getting healthy is good, but staying healthy is even better.

 The planning part is a bit more difficult.
-She wants to stay active in sports, so she needs to have a healthy heart, lungs, and joints.
-Since she's still young, her joints seem to be mostly in good shape, but, if she keeps up too fast a pace, they may not last.
+She wants to stay active in sports, so she needs to have healthy muscles and joints.
+Since she’s still young, her joints seem to be mostly in good shape, but, if she keeps up too fast a pace, they may not last.
 In short, she has to find some way to be active and stay active.
-Since sports are important, she decided to keep up the tennis, but instead of wheeling everywhere she goes, she's gonna' get that car out of the garage and use the sliding board her therapists pushed on her back at the hospital.
-Her lungs are fine, she's never smoked, never been around much smoke, never even sniffed glue.
-Sheila should be careful with her left shoulder, however.
+Since sports are important, she decided to keep up the tennis, but to also use a sliding board for some of her transfers, just to help preserve her shoulders.
+Sheila already needs to be careful with her left shoulder, however.
 In high school, she was an all-state soccer player, in part, because she played so aggressively.
 Along the way, she dislocated her left shoulder three times.
-Although it hasn't been a problem since then, Sheila decides it would be a good idea to get her shoulder checked out by her doctor.
-So, now the plan's in place.
+Although it hasn’t been a problem since then, Sheila decides it would be a good idea to get her shoulder checked out by her doctor.
+So, now the plan’s in place.

 Having gone this far, the rest is pretty straightforward, it seems.
-After seeing her doctor and talking about her plans, everything about her left shoulder checks out, but the doctor warns her that that little twinge in her right shoulder - that seemed like such a small thing that she didn't even think about it - could also cause a problem with sports.
+After seeing her doctor and talking about her plans, everything about her left shoulder checks out, but the doctor warns her that that little twinge in her right shoulder – that seemed like such a small thing that she didn’t even think about it – could also cause a problem with sports.
 After checking in with a physical therapist, Sheila finds a solution.
-By gently building strength and flexibility in her shoulder, she can keep up moderate amounts of tennis, enough to feel good without wearing out her shoulder, her heart, or her opponents - well maybe wearing the opponents out is OK after all.
+Not only does the therapist concur with her decision to use the transfer board, but he also feels that by gently building strength and flexibility in her shoulders, she can keep up moderate amounts of tennis, enough to feel good without wearing out her shoulders or her opponents – well maybe wearing the opponents out is OK after all.

-Just in case you haven't already noticed, there are several points to this whole thing.
-First, feeling healthy can be as important to your health and well being as actually being healthy.
+Just in case you haven’t already noticed, there are several points to this whole thing.
+First, feeling healthy and good about yourself can be as important to your health and well being as actually being healthy.
 Feeling healthy is about getting the things that make you feel healthy.
 Getting those things and keeping them requires careful thought and planning.
-So do it!
+So, do it!